Iyeofu/Iyeofu/README.md

-- 👋 Hi, I’m @samuel ojile
+- 👋 Hi, I’m Samuel Ojile
-- 👀 I’m interested web development and game development.
+- 👀 I’m an aspiring sofware engineer and cloud computing expert
-- 🌱 I’m a student at Landmark University
+- 🌱 I’m a student at Landmark University and @HolbertonSchool
-- 💞️ I’m looking getting a certification at ALX
+- 💞️ I’m also a sprinter and introvert
 - 📫 How to reach me samuelojile44@gmail.com

 <!---